 Retinol is essential to maintain the intestinal wall, preventing pathogens from entering the bloodstream (Huang et al. 201843).

 Besides, it offers anti-inflammatory properties (Reifen 200244).

-Therefore, it is not surprising that a recent study suggests a link between vitamin A deficiency and Crohn’s disease.
+Therefore, it is unsurprising that a recent study suggests a link between vitamin A deficiency and Crohn’s disease.

-It found that people who had too little vitamin A in their blood developed chronic gut inflammation more often (Soares-Mota et al. 201545).
+It found that people with too little vitamin A in their blood developed chronic gut inflammation more often (Soares-Mota et al. 201545).

 9. Poor Growth

 Vitamin A plays an essential role in the formation of healthy cells.